Man arrested for firing shots during brawl in Zachary

 ZACHARY - Police arrested a man for firing several shots during a brawl at the BREC Community Park on Plank Road.

-The Zachary Police Department arrested Carlos Williams on four counts of second degree murder.
+The Zachary Police Department arrested Carlos Williams on four counts of attempted second degree murder.

 On Feb.
 3, a fight occurred at the park that stemmed from an altercation at the workplace of two females.
 The two were sent home from their workplace and met at the park to fight, according to Zachary Police Chief David McDavid.